PeepaPeepo/Obsidian/Dental Admission Test/Study Guide.md

 - [ ] ~~Watch DATBooster’s Organic Chemistry Videos: Free Radical Chemistry (9.1 - 9.4) & Synthetic Strategy (10.1 - 10.6) if you are having trouble with understanding the concepts in Ch 12.
 (Recommended)~~
 - [ ] ~~Complete DATBooster’s Organic Chemistry Questions Banks: Free Radical & Diels Alder Cycloaddition Reactions~~

-Day #46
+# Day #46

-- [ ]  Read Feralis-Booster Expanded 2022 Biology Notes (Pages 1 to 10) in detail and memorize only
+- [ ] Read Feralis-Booster Expanded 2022 Biology Notes (Pages 1 to 10) in detail and memorize only key concepts
-key concepts
 - [ ] Start using DATBooster’s Anki Decks or Quizlet flashcards to reinforce your knowledge of all Biology concepts if you have not already done so.
 - [ ] Watch Quantitative Reasoning Videos: Statistics and Data Analysis (6.1-6.3)
 - [ ] Complete Statistics and Data Analysis - Question Banks 1-3 (30 questions)
-2025 Edition (Updated: 1/22/2025)
- DATBooster | Booster PrepTM
-20
 - [ ] Use DATBooster’s Top-Front-End, Angle Ranking, Hole Punching, and Pattern Folding Question Banks to practice 10 questions each.
 - [ ] Use DATBooster’s Cube Counting Generators to practice 10 questions.

-Day #47
+# Day #47

 - [ ]  Read Feralis-Booster Expanded 2022 Biology Notes (Pages 11 to 29) in detail and memorize only
 key concepts, until RNA Splicing
 - [ ]  Start using DATBooster’s Anki Decks or Quizlet flashcards to reinforce your knowledge of all Biology